bpmsoasolutions/hexin/README.md

 ## Todo

 - `hexin upgrade` to upgrade `hexin packages` to new versions
-- Wrap yarn commands to always rerun `hex bootstrap` after instalation
+- Wrap yarn commands to always rerun `hex bootstrap` after installation
-- Make work `hexin packages` that are childs of other `hexin packages`
+- Make work `hexin packages` that are children of other `hexin packages`
 - Resolve better lerna configuration, now packages folder are fixed and only work with 'packages' folder
 - Test test test